jays306/Document-Parsing/README.md

 Include a file in the request using multipart/form-data with the key "file".
 The application will parse the document and extract structured information using Google's Gemini API.

+### Document Types

+The application supports parsing different types of documents.
+You can specify the document type using the `document_type` parameter in your request:

+- `form_941`: For parsing IRS Form 941 documents (default)
+- `job_details`: For parsing job-related documents

+If no document type is specified, the application defaults to `form_941` for backward compatibility.

 ### Example curl Command

 Here's an example of how to use the `/parse-document` endpoint with curl: